-Feast of Lanterns festivals and celebrations are centuries old and are celebrated all around the world and throughout the US - from NY to Indiana, Ohio, Michigan on to Montana and throughout California.
+Feast of Lanterns festivals and celebrations are centuries old and are celebrated all around the world and throughout the US - from NY to Indiana, Ohio, Michigan, Montana and throughout California.

 No one knows if the Feast of Lanterns festivals were first celebrated hundreds of years ago in Japan or China or somewhere else in the ancient lands of our world, but these festivals of light continue as part of the international and national landscape.
 This festival is not unique to Pacific Grove.

-In 2008, the Heritage Society of Pacific Grove publish an extensive history of The Feast of Lanterns, "Feast of Lanterns" The Early Years, 1905-1916.
+In 2008, the Heritage Society of Pacific Grove published an extensive history of The Feast of Lanterns, "Feast of Lanterns" The Early Years, 1905-1916.

 1874 - The Chautauqua Assembly was established in New York, a movement that brought culture to all who participated.
-The summer retreat was closed with a lantern parade and fireworks over the lake.
+The summer retreat was closed with a lantern parade, community concert, and fireworks over the lake.

-1875 - The newly formed Pacific Grove Retreat Association initiates a 3-week summer camp meeting under the pines.
+1875 - The newly formed Pacific Grove Retreat Association initiates a three-week summer camp meeting under the pines.

 1941 - With World War II, the Feast is cancelled again.